ArshiAAkhavan/ansible/kafka/README.md

 Kafka cluster
 =========

-this is a playbook for deploying a cassandra cluster
+this is a playbook for deploying a kafka cluster

 Requirements
 ------------